Help

 When you first sign in you land in your personal workspace — labelled My Workspace in the workspace switcher to the right of the page logo.
 Anything you create here is private to your account and only visible to you.

 Club scoring panels share an org workspace: every panel member can see and edit the same series, FTP credentials, and workspace settings.
-Org workspaces are set up by the project owner — email hello@sailscoring.ie with the panel members' emails and a workspace name.
-Once you're added, the workspace switcher in the header shows both your personal workspace and the shared one; pick the shared one and the rest of the app reorients onto the panel's data.
+To get one, request a shared workspace from your Account page — give it a name and we’ll set it up and make you its owner, ready to invite the rest of your panel (see Working with co-scorers).
+Once you belong to a shared workspace, the switcher in the header shows both your personal workspace and the shared one; pick the shared one and the rest of the app reorients onto the panel’s data.

-To move a series from your personal workspace into a shared one, open its Settings tab and use the Copy to another workspace card at the top.
+To move a series from your personal workspace into a shared one, open the ⋯ menu in the series header and choose Copy to workspace….
 The original stays in your personal workspace; the copy lands in the target workspace with a fresh history.
-FTP credentials and bilge publishing state are not carried over.
+FTP credentials and publishing state are not carried over.

 Concurrent edits between scorers in a shared workspace are detected per row.
 If two scorers edit the same finish at the same moment, the second writer sees a clean conflict dialog naming the first scorer rather than silently overwriting their work.